 The best thing about Whitecliff Bay Holiday Park is the location, which is alongside a really lovely sandy beach.
 The beach is much quieter than it deserves to be because it's an effort to reach unless you are staying at the holiday park (or another adjacent park called Sandhills).
 On a sunny day you can convince yourself that you're sitting on a foreign island, as long as you don't dip your toe in the water.

-You can also get them to help with booking the Isle of Wight ferry at a reduced price.
+You also get a huge discount on the Isle of Wight ferry when you stay at Whitecliff Bay Holiday Park.
 Accommodation providers usually get the best prices and can save you quite a bit.
 You can sometimes get the ferry for less than half price by booking via Away Resorts.

 The Rockstar and The Tribeca luxury lodges have the option of a hot tub, whilst the Seaview lodges don't have hot tubs but they have a sea view (you probably guessed that).
 The Rockstar lodges featured on a Partridge-esque programme called Caravanning With Shane Ritchie on Channel 5.